Ralph Robertson (Australian footballer): St Kilda (VFL)

 After playing for South Beach in the St Kilda League, he debuted for the Saints' VFL side against South Melbourne, at the Junction Oval, on 2 September 1899.

 The only victory in his 14 senior games at St Kilda, was the team's one point win over Melbourne, at the Junction Oval, on 5 May 1900.
 Although primarily a rover, Robertson could also play as a centreman and up forward.

 Rugby Union (Fitzroy)

 Robertson came to Sydney in 1902 with his employment as the country representative of the wheat merchants John Darling and Son and, as there was no substantial Australian rules football competition at the time, he took up rugby union, playing with the Fitzroy Club in the City and Suburban Rugby Union.
 In June 1902, he played in a representative City and Suburban team against a combined Bega District Union team.

 East Sydney

-The NSW Australian Football Association began its competition in 1903, and Robertson was appointed vice captain of East Sydney for the club's inaugural season in which where they won the premiership.
+The NSW Australian Football Association began its competition in 1903, and Robertson was appointed vice captain of East Sydney for the club's inaugural season in which they won the premiership.